mghpcsim/rtd-nese/docs/source/user-docs.rst

 NESE Tape
 ---------

+NESE Tape provides higher density, lower cost storage, currently accessible via Globus.
 NESE Tape is composed of a tape system with nine storage frames holding 6658 media slots, two tape robots and 34 tape drives.
 The system can be expanded with an additional seven frames to hold 13398 total tape cartridge slots.

 Each NESE Tape allocation comes with a disk-based cache that is available via Globus.
 Users write to the cache and then the data is migrated to tape based on a storage lifecycle policy.
 The default quota on the cache space is 10T or 2% of tape capacity, whichever is larger.
-There is also minimum temporary hard quota set to 4 x cache space to allow for short term movement of larger amounts of data.
+There is also a minimum temporary hard quota set to 4 x cache space to allow for short term movement of larger amounts of data.
 Inode quotas are set to an average of 100MB/file of the tape pool capacity associated with the fileset.